 B.S.
 Communication and Elementary Education, University ofColorado at Boulder 2005

 M.S.
 Information Learning Technologies K-12

-Laura has 3 kids in grades Kindergarten, 1st and 5th.
-Her and her family are native to Colorado and love everything it has to offer.
+Laura has three kids in kindergarten, first and fifth grades.
+She and her family are Colorado natives and love everything it has to offer.
 She enjoys hiking, skiing, traveling, tennis and spending time with friends and family.
 Professionally Laura taught in the Cherry Creek district for 10 years and is excited to join the Ricks community.
 She holds a Master's Degree in Information Learning Technologies with an emphasis in K-12 from CU Denver, a post Bachelor's degree in Elementary Education from MSU-Denver and a Bachelor's degree in Communications from CU Boulder.
 Laura loves teaching and is looking forward to a wonderful year.

-Penny was born in Philadelphia and is the middle child.
-At 15, she visited Colorado, fell in love with it, and decided she would live there one day and moved there to finish her B.S. in journalism.
-Her other degrees are a B.A. in English and a Masters degree in Education.
-She taught middle school English for 28 years, working with diverse learners and takes pride in her strong relationships with students, staff and families.
-Penny is passionate about the long term flourishing of her students and relentless in creating students who are engaged readers that can think for themselves.
-When she is not teaching, Penny enjoys boxing, her dogs and cooking.
+Born in Philadelphia, Penny visited Colorado at age 15 and fell in love with it.
+She decided she would live here one day and moved to Denver to finish her B.S. in Journalism.
+She also holds a B.A. in English and a Masters degree in Education.
+For 28 years, she taught middle school English and worked with diverse learners and took pride in her strong relationships with students, staff, and families.
+Penny is passionate about the long-term progress of her students and relentlessly encourages them to be engaged readers who can think for themselves.
+When she is not teaching, Penny enjoys boxing, her dogs, and cooking.